jebeaudet/time-to-fold-alerter/README.md

                         useful when you use multiple sensors on the same board (default: 0x53)
 ```

+## Install as a service
+An init script is supplied in the `/init-script` directory.
+To use it, change the `DIR` variable to point to the location of the script and change the `DAEMON_OPTS` variable to put your notification url and optional arguments.

+Place the script in the init.d directory (`sudo cp time-to-fold-alerter.sh /etc/init.d`) and install it as a service (`sudo update-rc.d time-to-fold-alerter.sh defaults`).

 # How does it work?
 The script uses a very simple state machine since the pi is not really suitable for complex live FFT calculations.
 It uses the following algorithm :